Drug & Alcohol Rehab in Cumbria

 The Rehab Solution for Addiction Recovery

-- A rehab provides the client with many different resources and treatment approaches all under the same roof.
+- Rehab provides the client with many different resources and treatment approaches all under the same roof.

 - This is a therapeutic environment which will boost the person’s motivation to quit alcohol or drugs.